EMBARGOED FOR RELEASE: 11 A.M. (ET), MONDAY, FEBRUARY 9, 2015

 JAMA Internal Medicine

-Editor’s Note: All financial and material support provided by New York University.
+Editor’s Note: This study was funded by a grant from the National Institutes of Health and a grant from the National Institute of Aging.
 Please see the article for additional information, including other authors, author contributions and affiliations, financial disclosures, funding and support, etc.

-Editor’s Note: Dr. Steinbrook is a consultant to the FDA’s Drug Safety and Risk Management Advisory Committee.
+Editor’s Note: The author made conflict of interest disclosures.
+The commentary was supported in part by a grant from the National Institutes of Health.
 Please see the article for additional information, including other authors, author contributions and affiliations, financial disclosures, funding and support, etc.

 # # #